-This is quiet clearly a scam that is re-invented as soon as negative reviews appear online.
+This is quite clearly a scam that is re-invented as soon as negative reviews appear online.

 The product names are all similar in some way.
 The videos are lengthy and similar in style.
 And they always give the main actors a “normal guy” sounding name.

 There are also further signs of concern if you click the link to watch the Quantum Ad Code video on YouTube: